Big Brother Brasil 23: Joker Power

 Each week, before the house groceries purchases, an advantage or twist of some kind will be offered to all housemates, who can then bid for it in the Diary Room using their in-game currencies, if they wish so.
 The results will then be displayed to the whole House, with the housemate who entered the Diary Room and bid for the advantage first being the winner, in the event of a tie.
 The housemates are allowed to share, omit or lie regarding any details related to the bid.

 Power of No

 At the beginning of each week, the previous Head of Household may or may not be given the opportunity to disqualify some housemates from competing in the upcoming HoH competition.
 Houseguests might also be vetoed from competing in HoH by punishments from other competitions or twists.

 Big Phone

 Once in a while, the Big Phone rings, unleashing good or bad consequences on the nomination process for those who decide to answer it.

 The Counterattack

-The counterattack is a surprise power given to either the HoH's nominee and/or the House's nominee, in which they have the opportunity to automatically nominate an additional housemate for eviction.
+Introduced at the 20th season, the counterattack action is a surprise power given to either the HoH's nominee and/or the House's nominee, in which they have the opportunity to automatically nominate an additional housemate for eviction.
 While viewers are informed when the power will be featured in advance (on Thursdays before the Head of Household competition even takes place), the housemates are only informed about the twist on the spot, during Sunday's live nominations.